-PG 106: HANDS-ON, IN-CLASS GROOMING ON CLIENT PETS
+PG 106: HANDS ON IN-CLASS GROOMING ON CLIENT PETS - 150 Hours

 Students practice the skills they have learned on client dogs.
 Hands on experience is an integral part of this curriculum and every student will be expected to take care of client pets.
 Students will be graded on several services that they complete to ensure consistency and quality of grooming is upheld.
+While grooming of both dogs and cats are part of our curriculum, grooming of cats is optional.
+Students may simply note their choice on the enrollment agreement prior to class commencement.